McKay42/McOsu-NX/README.md

 * The game will give you a big fat warning on the main menu if it doesn't have access to enough memory (< 1 GB).

-* I've only tested this on firmware 5.1, with a pretty old SD setup and RajNX (which is no longer maintained), but never change a running system you know.

 * At least on my system, if you still launch HBL via the Album applet, then only ~400 MB out of 4 GB are available, and some of that is already used up.
 (This might not even be a problem anymore with newer Atmosphere/ReiNX/etc. versions.)

+* I have only tested this on firmware 5.1, with a pretty old SD setup and RajNX (which is no longer maintained), but never change a running system you know.

 * If you get audio crackling after minimizing the game or going into sleep mode: To fix it, Go to Options > Audio > "Restart SoundEngine (fix crackling)"

 * If you are playing beatmaps with a lot of sliders visible at the same time, and consistently getting less than 60 fps, improve performance by enabling Options > Skin > "Use slidergradient.png"

+* If you get stuck at 0% loading forever, then the resource loader thread could not be created.
+Try restarting the game, HBL, and your system, in that order.
+This has only happened to me once, so it shouldn't be a problem.

 ## Skin Credits:
 - ffffffffffffffffff - "- Jaret - Mish Mosh"